cisagov/ScubaGoggles/baselines/Google Classroom Minimum Viable Secure Configuration Baseline v0.1.md

 #### GWS.CLASSROOM.3.1v0.1
 Roster import with Clever SHOULD be turned off.

-- _Rationale:_ If your organization does not use Clever, allowing roster import could create a way to for data to be inputted into the organization's environment which allows from unauthorized data in the system.
-If your organization does use Clever, then roster import may be enabled.
+- _Rationale:_ If your organization does not use Clever, allowing roster imports could create a way for unauthorized data to be inputted into your organization's environment.
+If your organization does use Clever, then roster imports may be enabled.
 - _Last modified:_ September 28, 2023

 - MITRE ATT&CK TTP Mapping